ta-data-lis/lab-bi-analysis-tableau/README.md

     - What are your observations?

+    --> My obeservations are that month-to month contract is most common for people who pay with electronic check.
+One year contract seems to be the least attractive contract method over all (besides people paying with elecromic check)

 5. Now that we have looked at customer distribution from a variety of perspectives, let's shift our focus to some of the other measures in our data set.
 Specifically, let's take a look at how pricing (Monthly Charge) changes with longevity (Tenure).
     - Create a visualization that:
         - Is a line chart where Tenure is the X axis and Average Monthly Charges is the Y Axis.